Lanzhou Gansu, China Travel Guide

 Mainly found within 4-star and 5-star international places like Hilton or Crowne Plaza, offering refined Chinese or international cuisine.
 Some area-specific restaurants elevate Gansu cuisine.

-Convenient and sanitary dining environment.
+Convenient and spotless dining environment.

 McDonald's, KFC, Pizza Hut are available.